 The market for good businesses has never been hotter than it is right now.
-The challenge is that we have very low inventory at the moment, because the desirable business listings are being snatched up quickly, and business owners are still trying to recover from 2020, before they put their businesses on the market.
+The challenge is that we have very low inventory at the moment, because the desirable business listings are being snatched up quickly.
 This has created an interesting dynamic in our industry of business sales: a competitive market for buyers.
 Here we will share our thoughts on how buyers can make a competitive offer, one that is most likely to be accepted in this booming seller’s market.

 Ok, so our thoughts here might surprise you.
 Our market is hot, but we don’t typically see too many multiple-offer situations in business sales.
 It does happen from time to time, and it’s more likely in this competitive market, but it’s not the norm.
 So, unless you know that the seller is currently considering more than one offer, from a strategic standpoint, we wouldn’t suggest going straight in at full asking price (even if you are prepared to pay the asking price).
 Now, of course, as the buyer you can offer whatever you want for the business, but just hear me out on this one.
 Make a good solid offer…something close to the asking price but leaving a little room for negotiation.
 From a negotiation standpoint, you don’t want to show all of your cards too early or look too eager.
 Furthermore, if a business has just come on the market, getting an offer right away at full asking price can actually “spook” a seller and make them think that they priced their business too low (even if that’s not the case).
 This is not what you want to happen either, so be careful with the price you offer.
 Talk to your business broker about what you are prepared to spend, but then plan out your offer strategically in advance.